MKastek/GCP-ACE-exam/exam-notes.md

 ### App Engine
 App Engine is designed for applications written in supported languages, that need to run at low cost, and need to scale in response to rapid increases in load.
 App Engine is a managed service and as such minimizes operational overhead.

+#### cron.yaml
+Cron.yaml files contain specifications for running scheduled jobs in App Engine.

+#### app.yaml
+App.yaml has overall application specifications.

+### Datastore
+#### index.yaml
+Index.yaml files contain indexes for complex queries that reference more than one attribute.
+Datastore automatically creates indexes for single attributes.
+All queries must have a supporting index.

 ### Cloud Dataproc
 Cloud Dataproc is a managed Spark/Hadoop service that can be used to migrate Hadoop clusters GCP.